Heisenberg and Drinfeld doubles of Uq(gl(1|1)) and Uq(osp(1|2)) super-algebras: Introduction

-The combinatorial quantisation proceeds in two steps.
-The first is the construction of the so-called graph algebra and its irreducible representations.
-The graph algebra is the quantum counterpart of Fock and Rosly’s Poisson algebra associated with a first homotopy group on a Riemann surface $\Sigma$.
 In particular, the graph algebra for a Riemann surface of genus $g = 1$ and number of punctures $n = 0$ is known under the name of the \textit{handle algebra} and is isomorphic to the Heisenberg double of the Hopf algebra associated to the gauge group $G$.
-Imposition of the gauge group symmetries implemented by a Hopf algebra $U_q(g)$ then allows one to obtain the observable algebras and the Hilbert spaces of physical states.\\
+Imposition of the gauge group symmetries implemented by a Hopf algebra $U_q(g)$ then allows one to obtain the observable algebras and the Hilbert spaces of physical states.

-Moreover, of interest is the graph algebra for a Riemann surface of genus $g = 0$ and number of punctures $n = 1$, known as the \textit{loop algebra} (or the monodromy algebra).
+Moreover, of interest is the graph algebra for a Riemann surface of genus $g = 0$ and number of punctures $n = 1$, i.e. a 1-punctured sphere $\Sigma_{0,1}$, known as the \textit{loop algebra} (or the monodromy algebra).
 Those loop algebras appear in the context of Chern-Simons theory \cite{Alekseev:1994pa, Alekseev:1994au, Alekseev:1995rn} as well as the current algebras on periodic lattice \cite{Alekseev:1996jz}.
-The cross product of loop algebra with the Hopf algebra $U_q(g)$, called a \textit{gauged loop algebra}, incorporates the action of the gauge group on the algebra of operators of the theory and a certain commutant within it corresponds to the algebra of observables, i.e. physically measurable operators.
-In the non-graded setting it has been proven that the gauged loop algebra is isomorphic to the Drinfeld double of the Hopf algebra $U_q(g)$. \\
+The semi-direct product of loop algebra with the Hopf algebra $U_q(g)$, called a \textit{gauged loop algebra}, incorporates the action of the gauge group on the algebra of operators of the theory and a certain commutant within it corresponds to the algebra of observables, i.e. physically measurable operators.
+In the non-graded setting it has been proven that the gauged loop algebra is isomorphic to the Drinfeld double of the Hopf algebra $U_q(g)$.

+The combinatorial quantisation has been extended to $\mathbb{Z}_2$-graded, (possibly) non-semisimple quasi-triangular Hopf algebras in \cite{AGPS1, AGPS2}.
 In addition, it has been shown that the combinatorial quantisation of Chern–Simons theory for the Drinfeld double $D(\mathcal{A})$ is equivalent to Kitaev's lattice model \cite{Kitaev:1997wr} for a finite-dimensional semisimple Hopf algebra $\mathcal{A}$.
 The equivalence of Kitaev models to combinatorial models shows that the former can indeed be interpreted as a Hopf algebra valued lattice gauge theory \cite{Meusburger,MeusburgerandWise}.